johnborillo/odin-recipes/README.md

 Odin Project - Project: Recipes

 In this project, I will be creating a basic website of recipes.
-Working on this project will demonstrate my learnings of HTML as well as Git and GitHub basics.s
+Working on this project will demonstrate my learnings of HTML as well as Git and GitHub basics.